 Here, we’re talking about Game Boost, Precision Boot Overdrive, and other features that you don’t need at the moment while manual overclocking.
 Save the settings and get away by rebooting the system.

-Step 2 –How about if you run a stress test?
+Step 2 –Run a stress test?

 To make sure everything is going well at the stock settings, it’s always imperative to run a quick stress test.
 This test will rule out an unstable or defective chip that may hinder your overclocking process.